IsaacK08/FGDESIGN/README.md

-# Responsive Portfolio Website Isaac
+# Responsive Portfolio Website FG DESIGN
-Responsive Portfolio Website Using Html, Css and JavaScript, With a beautiful user interface.
-It contains a Header, Home, About, Skills, Qualification, Services, Portfolio, Project in mind, Testimonial, Contact and Footer.
+Responsive Portfolio Website Using Html, CSS and JavaScript, With a beautiful user interface.
+It contains a Header, Home, About Us, Portfolio, Contact and Footer.